kusumotoa/wiki-work/Who-Uses-SDWebImage.md

 - [KorkBoard](http://korkapp.com) - KorkBoard is a digital bulletin for your campus community.
 - [Kuna](http://getkuna.com) - Prevent break-ins before they happen!
 - [Lish](http://lishfood.com) - Seattle meal delivery from local chefs
+- [Decktracker](http://decktracker.jovitoroyeca.com) - A database of Magic: The Gathering.